ckadarla/Interview/AzureDevOps.md

 Q70.
 How do you handle secrets in pipeline templates?
 A: Reference variables from Key Vault/Library groups.
 Avoid inlining secrets in template code.

-Real World Scenarios & Design Questions
+*** Real World Scenarios & Design Questions

-Q71.
-Describe how you would build a complete CI/CD workflow for a microservice in AKS.A: Build: lint → unit test → build Docker → scan → push to ACR → Helm package → deploy to AKS (dev → QA → prod with approvals).
+*** Q71.
+Describe how you would build a complete CI/CD workflow for a microservice in AKS.
+A: Build: lint → unit test → build Docker → scan → push to ACR → Helm package → deploy to AKS (dev → QA → prod with approvals).

 Q72.
 How do you implement blue/green or canary deployments in AKS?
 A: Use Kubernetes deployments with selectors, Ingress routing or service meshes like Istio for traffic splitting.